mthomps4/eas-testing/README.md

 ### Build Use Cases

 **Simulator:** This build outputs a `.app` and `.apk` file for your local simulator.
 You can drag and drop these builds to your running simulator.
+(Uses Expo-Dev-Client)

 **Development:** Builds a DEBUG build via Expo.
 This is installed via Expo QR Code/URL via Expo profile.
 We do not worry about bumping the build/version for this build, this is simply for testing/debugging a specific build.
+(Uses Expo-Dev-Client)

 **Preview:** A RELEASE build via Expo.
 We would look to have CI build this each PR as a sanity check.
 If we wish to test the build of that PR, we are able to download vis Expo QR/URL.
+(Note: this still produces an apk for Android down)

 **Alpha:** TestFlight/Alpha submission.
 This is the first pass at getting the app to the app store.
 From here, we can create test groups for both Internal folk and External clients/stakeholders.
 This build will never actually be release, but is an easy way to run new features by our clients.
 If you are coming over from Web, this is our "Staging/QA" sandbox.
 You can imagine this may point to a different dataset, etc. We only need to bump the buildNumber/versionCode here.